piotrjaromin/piotrjaromin/_posts/2017-09-03-event-loop-nodejs.md

 When kernel is finished executing async operation it will notify event loop by adding callback to poll queue.

 ## process.nextTick() vs setImmediate() vs setInterval()

-setInterval(callback, minTime) - callback will be executed in timers phase after minTime has passed(it might be later, but not sooner) process.nextTick(callback) - executes right after current phase, it is possible to stave event loop be nesting nextTick calls. setImmediate(callback) - executed in check phase.
+setInterval(callback, minTime) - callback will be executed in timers phase after minTime has passed(it might be later, but not sooner) process.nextTick(callback) - executes right after current phase, it is might be possible starve event loop by nesting nextTick calls. setImmediate(callback) - executed in check phase.

-The truth is that nextTick and setImmediate should probably change switched names.
+The truth is that nextTick and setImmediate should probably switch names.